Tropical storm kills 1 in Florida, hurts 10 at Georgia base

 Tropical storm kills 1 in Florida, hurts 10 at Georgia baseNew

 SAVANNAH, Ga.
-(AP) — A weakened but resilient Tropical Storm Elsa has left at least one person dead in Florida and injured several at a campground at a Navy base in Georgia.
-The storm was churning through southeast Georgia on Wednesday night, hours after making landfall in Florida.
+(AP) — Tropical Storm Elsa is carving a destructive and soaking path up the East Coast after killing at least one person in Florida and spinning up a tornado at a Georgia Navy base that flipped recreational vehicles upside-down and blew one of them into a lake.
 One person was killed in Jacksonville, Florida, when a tree fell onto a car.
-And a spokesman for Kings Bay Naval Submarine Base in Georgia says a possible tornado struck a park for recreational vehicles on the base, hospitalizing about 10 people.
-The coasts of Georgia and South Carolina were under a tropical storm warning Wednesday evening.
+And a spokesperson for Kings Bay Naval Submarine Base in Georgia says a possible tornado struck a park for recreational vehicles on the base, hospitalizing about 10 people.
 A tropical storm watch extended up the East Coast to Massachusetts.